Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Prerequisites

-for binary classification problem.
+for binary classification problems.
 Then machine learning (ML) methods are applied to approximate $f$.

-Fully-connected neural networks (FCNNs) have been very successful for approximating high-dimensional complex functions, due to its universal approximation property.
-Despite their success in approximation, their complicated deep layers with massively connected neurons prevent us to interpret the result.
+Fully-connected neural networks (FCNNs) have been very successful for approximating high-dimensional complex functions, due to their universal approximation property.
+Despite their success in approximation, their complicated deep layers with massively connected neurons prevent us from interpreting the result.
 Neural additive models (NAMs) \cite{agarwal2021neural} improve the explainability of FCNNs by restricting the architecture of neural networks (NNs).
 NAMs belong to the family of generalized additive models (GAMs) of the form

 where $\*x = (x_1, \dots, x_p)$ is the input with $p$ features, $y$ is the target variable, $g(\cdot)$ is the link function (e.g., logistic link function in classification).
 For NAMs, each $f_i$ is parametrized by a neural network.
 In an example of four features with one hidden layer, the architecture of a NAM in Figure~\ref{fig:NAM} is compared with a FCNN in Figure~\ref{fig:ANN}.
-NAMs are capable of learning arbitrary complex functions if there are no interactions of $f_i$ and standard optimization routines can be applied with back-propagation.
+NAMs are capable of learning arbitrary complex functions if there are no interactions of $f_i$.
 There are several advantages of NAMs, including approximation capability, transparency, and explainability.
 Interested readers are referred to the summary in \cite{agarwal2021neural}.
+NAMs, however, do not account for the potential complex interactions.
+While low-order interactions can be added to enhance model complexity \cite{yang2021gami}, such architectures are still somewhat predetermined and may be inadequate for complex datasets.
+Additionally, it is possible to overlook potential linear structures in $f_i$.